compintell/Mooncake.jl/docs/src/developer_documentation/forwards_mode_design.md

 See the implementation of `DerivedRule` (used in reverse-mode) for more context on this.
 _This_ is the "rule" that users get.

+## Batch Mode

+So far, we have assumed that we would only apply forwards-mode to a single tangent vector at a time.
+However, in practice, it is typically best to pass a collection of tangents through at a time.

+In order to do this, all of the transformation code listed above can remain the same, we will just need to devise a system of "batched tangents".
+Then, instead of propagating a "primal-tangent" pairs via `Dual`s, we propagate primal-tangent_batch pairs (perhaps also via `Dual`s).

 ## Forwards vs Reverse Implementation